SIMRA99/IoT-based-Smart-Plant-Monitoring-System-using-Computer-Vision-/README.md

 Tomato_healthy

-The goal of this part is to recognize the disease in a plant and inform the gardener through  a webapp
+The goal of this part is to recognize the disease in a plant and inform the gardener through  a webapp using Raspberry Pi NoIR Camera Board v2 for taking photos.

 ![image](https://user-images.githubusercontent.com/57862480/229548738-9c9cdf01-4853-4dec-9a92-5ef2b41a2ce6.png)